 The goal of all this is simple in concept: a seemingly unified directory, leveraging systems of record, and syncing user and group accounts across many directories to create as close to a single environment as is possible.

 With the overwhelming dominance of Active Directory, many vendors realize the futility of trying to build out an entire directory service of their own, thinking it will be the new standard.
 So, they take the route of, instead, either integrating with AD, or (for those systems and applications that don’t want to rely on AD being continually present to be functional) to create an LDAP-compliant directory and some sort of sync functionality.
 And, because their expertise is more so in the making of the system, platform, or application the LDAP directory is supporting, the management features and granularity within the directory tend to be on the more fundamental side.

-In this 3rd article in a three-part series where we’ve covered group management in enterprise suites including G Suite and Office 365, we’ll cover what you should be looking for to ensure your LDAP directories are managed properly, accurate, and useful to assist both enhanced productivity and security.
+In this 3rd article in a three-part series where we’ve covered group management in enterprise suites including Google Workspace and Microsoft 365 (and Office 365), we’ll cover what you should be looking for to ensure your LDAP directories are managed properly, accurate, and useful to assist both enhanced productivity and security.
 So, we’d like to take the remainder of this article discussing some of the functionality you should be looking for in order to properly manage your LDAP directories as part of an enterprise implementation.

 Because there’s no way for us to know exactly which applications and platforms you have in place – each with their own directory service and integration capabilities, we’re going to cover the needed group management functionality from a generic perspective.

 The following list represents the kinds of group management functionality you should be utilizing across all of your LDAP directories in order to achieve the goal of that single unified directory:

 - Detailed Synchronization – Think more than just copying user and group accounts; every property (attribute) of those accounts (more on why in the next bullet), as well as, potentially, any other object types that may be taken advantage of within each of the LDAP directories.